rustomax/rust-iterators/README.md

 // output: 0 2 4 6 8 10
 ```

 The `step_by()` method is not the only way to get a custom increment.
-The same result can be achieved with a filter containing a *closure*.
-It doesn't require an unstable Rust `feature` and is in general a lot more flexible.
-The following iterator produces a series of integers in the given range `(0..20)` that divide by `2` and `3` without a remainder:
+The same result can be achieved with the `filter()` method.
+It applies a *closure* that can return either `true` or `false` to each element of an iterator and produces a new iterator that only contains elements for which the closure returns `true`.
+For instance, the following iterator produces a series of integers in the given range `(0..20)` that divide by both `2` and `3` without a remainder:

 ```rust
 #![feature(inclusive_range_syntax)]